Matrix Chain Multiplication — The 100x Slowdown Gotcha

-- It's an interval DP problem: dp[i][j] = min cost to multiply matrices M_i through M_j.
+- DP builds a table dp[i][j] = min cost for multiplying matrices i through j.

 Imagine you're wrapping five birthday presents and you can combine them in any order using tape.
 Some orders waste almost no tape; others waste rolls of it — same presents, wildly different effort.
 Matrix Chain Multiplication is exactly that: you have a chain of matrices to multiply together, and the ORDER in which you pair them up changes the total number of arithmetic operations dramatically.
 DP finds the pairing order that does the least work.